APPLICATION DEADLINE: March 18th, 2024 (12:00 noon CET)

 - Entrepreneurship in robotics

-This year, the best and brightest students from 5 world-leading robotics hubs were in Odense, Denmark, from 2 August – 19 August 2023 and expanded their international outlook and build a valuable international network to elite students from prestigious universities around the world.
+In 2024, the best and brightest students from 5 world-leading robotics hubs will be in Odense, Denmark, from 6 August – 23 August to expand their international outlook and build a valuable international network of elite students from prestigious universities around the world.

 22 nationalities by 2023 from 5 continents…